Stream Load

 }

-By default, Stream Load synchronously returns results to the client, so the system does not record Stream Load historical jobs.
-If recording is required, add the configuration enable_stream_load_record=true
+By default, Stream Load returns synchronously to the Client, so the system does not record Stream Load history jobs.
+To enable recording, add the configuration enable_stream_load_record=true in be.conf.
+For details, see BE configuration.

 mysql> show stream load from testdb;